attyassuca/use-kustomization/README.md

 ### `path`

 The path to the manifest files.
-Defaults to `.`.
+Defaults to `.`  , Your kustomization.yaml file should be included in the path .

 ## Example usage